Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Introduction

-\paragraph{Related Works.} The only work known to us about the inference of the Dirichlet base measure is by~\cite{Korwar-Hollander}, who show that it is possible to obtain a consistent estimate (in some sense) of a base measure $G_0$, given an iid $n$-sample from $m=1$ Dirichlet process $Q_1$ distributed by $\DP_{\alpha G_0}$.
-This somewhat surprising result is due to two crucial assumptions made in their work: the true base measure $G_0$ is non-atomic, \emph{and} $Q_1$ is observed directly.
-Due to the fact that two Dirichlet measures with different non-atomic base measures are orthogonal, the estimation of non-atomic base measures becomes somewhat trivial if the sampled Dirichlet processes $Q_i$'s are observed directly.
+\textit{Related work}.
+The only work known to us about the inference of the Dirichlet base measure is by \cite{Korwar-Hollander}, who show that it is possible to obtain a consistent estimate (in some sense) of a base measure $G_0$, given an i.i.d. $n$-sample from $m=1$ Dirichlet process $Q_1$ distributed by $\DP_{\alpha G_0}$.
+This curious result is due to two crucial assumptions made in their work: the true base measure $G_0$ is nonatomic, \emph{and} $Q_1$ is observed directly.
+Due to the fact that two Dirichlet measures with different nonatomic base measures are orthogonal, the estimation of nonatomic base measures becomes somewhat simple if the sampled Dirichlet processes $Q_i$ are observed directly.
 Changing at least one of the two assumptions makes the question considerably more difficult, which leads to different answers and requires new proof techniques.
-In this paper, we study the case $G_0$ is an atomic measure with either finite or infinite support, and the $Q_i$'s are \emph{not} observed directly.
+In this paper, we study the case $G_0$ is an atomic measure with either finite or infinite support, and the $Q_i$ are \emph{not} observed directly.
 To get a sense of the challenge, consider the simplest case, that the base measure $G_0$ has a finite number of support points, say $G_0 = \sum_{i=1}^{k}\beta_i \delta_{\theta_i}$, where $\theta_1, \ldots,\theta_k$ are \emph{known}.
-Having a single observation $Q_1$ distributed by $\DP_{\alpha G_0}$ is equivalent to having a single draw from a $k$-dim Dirichlet distribution with parameter $(\alpha\beta_1,\ldots,\alpha\beta_k)$.
-It is clearly impossible to obtain a consistent estimate of $G_0$ by setting $m=1$ (or finite), and $n\rightarrow \infty$.
-In addition, the assumption that $Q_1,\ldots,Q_m$ are \emph{not} observed directly makes the analysis considerably more delicate, due to the fact that we no longer have access to a simple point estimate of the Dirichlet base measure, as allowed in~\cite{Korwar-Hollander}.
-We leave open the setting where $G_0$ is non-atomic \emph{and} the $Q_i$'s are not observed directly.
-For this setting, the Dirichlet prior in the hiearchical Dirichlet processes may not be a good choice, due to the discreteness of Dirichlet processes.
+Having a single observation $Q_1$ distributed by $\DP_{\alpha G_0}$ is equivalent to being given a single draw from a~\mbox{$k$-dim} Dirichlet distribution with parameter $(\alpha\beta_1,\ldots,\alpha\beta_k)$.
+It is clearly impossible to obtain a consistent estimate of $G_0$ by setting $m=1$ (or finite), and $n\rightarrow\infty$.
+In addition, the assumption that $Q_1,\ldots,Q_m$ are \emph{not} observed directly makes the analysis considerably more delicate, due to the fact that we would no longer have access to a simple point estimate of the Dirichlet base measure, as allowed in \cite{Korwar-Hollander}.
+We leave open the setting where $G_0$ is nonatomic \emph{and} the $Q_i$ are not observed directly.
+For this setting, the choice of Dirichlet prior in the hierarchical Dirichlet processes may not be appropriate, due to the discreteness of Dirichlet processes.
 On the other hand, there is no known practical estimation method available for this setting at the moment.